Lightning-Universe/lightning-flash/README.md

 ## Visualization

-Predictions from image and video tasks can be visualized through our integration with [FiftyOne](https://fiftyone.ai) allowing you to better understand and analyze how your model is performing.
+Predictions from image and video tasks can be visualized through an [integration with FiftyOne](https://lightning-flash.readthedocs.io/en/latest/integrations/fiftyone.html), allowing you to better understand and analyze how your model is performing.

 ```python
 from flash.core.data.utils import download_data